Sep-Fading/SWE_Project_Backend/README.md

 - To install dependencies from an existing `requirements.txt`, run `pip install -r requirements.txt`.
 - Navigate into the Django project directory and run `python3 manage.py runserver`.
 - This should start a local server for you accessible via `http://localhost:8000` on your web browser.

+### Some troubleshooting notes (Sepehr):

+- Check that you have the following dependencies installed:

+Django REST API Framework - `pip install djangorestframework`

+- Check that the dependencies are included in your settings.py:

+These should be added under the list of `INSTALLED_APPS`.

+`rest_framework`